morrownr/USB-WiFi/home/USB_Ports.md

 card if you have a slot available.

 - USB ports wear over time and various things can happen if contacts are not solid and clean.
-Using an air compressor of can of air to blow out the USB ports and the USB connector on the adapter periodically can be a good idea.
+Using an air compressor or can of air to blow out the USB ports and the USB connector on the adapter periodically can be a good idea.